exercism/awk/concepts/fundamentals/introduction.md

 These variables are automatically set by AWK during execution of the program.

 - `NF` stores the number of fields in the current record.
-- `$NF` is the value of the last field.
+  - To get the value of the last field, use `$NF`.
 - `NR` stores the current record number.
-  - when multiple input files are being processed, `NR` will hold the total number of records processed so far.
+  - When multiple input files are being processed, `NR` will hold the total number of records processed so far.
-- `FNR` stores the current record number of the current input file
+- `FNR` stores the current record number of the current input file.
-  - a common AWK idiom is
+  - To illustrate the difference between NR and FNR, here is a common AWK idiom.
     ```awk
     NR == FNR {action}
     ```
-    This means "if the record number equals the record number of the current file", which is only true for records in the _first input file_.
+    This means "if the accumulated record number equals the record number of the current file."
+    This can only true for records in the _first input file_.

 ## Truthiness

-AWK was developed at Bell Labs, where C was invented.
-AWK uses the same concept of truthiness as C:
+AWK uses the same concept of truthiness as C.

-- the number `0` is false
+- The number `0` is false.
-- any other number is true
+- Any other number is true.

 Since AWK is a text-processing language, truth values are extended to strings.

-- an empty string `""` is false
+- An empty string `""` is false.
-- any non-empty string is true
+- Any non-empty string is true.

 ## Comments